 The next day, bright and early, we went for the omiyamairi.
 As it was the day after the photoshoot, we couldn’t wear traditional Japanese clothes but as we had been prepared for rain anyway, my mother-in-law had bought Baby A a white ceremony dress and I wore one of my work suits and dressed it up with a pearl necklace and earrings.
 My in-laws and husband were in suits as well.

 The shrine was somewhat crowded because of shichi-go-san, which is another ritual for children when they turn 7 (shichi), 5 (go) and 3 (san).
-We registered at a window, paid the fee, and then waited in a room with other babies and shichi-go-san children.
+We registered at a window, paid the minimum 7000 yen fee (the fee varies depending on the shrine), and then waited in a room with other babies and shichi-go-san children.
 When our numbers were called, we went to the prayer room with the other families.
 The seats were color-coded and the person holding the baby was supposed to sit on a particular seat.
 The priest then began the ritual to pray for the health of all the children in attendance and each child’s name was read aloud.
 To be honest, we couldn’t hear much of what the priest was saying because Baby A had soiled her diaper right before we entered the room and was screaming her head off!
 She was the only baby crying too so it was a bit embarrassing but it couldn’t be helped.

 The ceremony was over in about fifteen minutes and as we left the room, we were handed a white bag containing a small clay figure of a cat (a symbol of the shrine we visited), an eta to write a message for your child to hang at the shrine, some umeboshi (pickled plums), ofuda (a paper amulet for protection), chopsticks, an omamori (charm), and osagari (an offering for the gods which you then take back to eat),